kubernetes/kubernetes/examples/k8petstore/README.md

 You can modify the HTML pages, add new REST paths to the Go app, and so on.

-## Running in kubernetes
+## Running in lmktfy

-Now that you are done hacking around on the app, you can run it in kubernetes.
+Now that you are done hacking around on the app, you can run it in lmktfy.
 To do this, you will want to rebuild the docker images (most likely, for the Go web-server app), but less likely for the other images which you are less likely to need to change.
 Then you will push those images to dockerhub.

-Now, how to run the entire application in kubernetes?
+Now, how to run the entire application in lmktfy?

 To simplify running this application, we have a single file, k8petstore.sh, which writes out json files on to disk.
 This allows us to have dynamic parameters, without needing to worry about managing multiplejson files.